-STUDENT PICK-UP & DROP OFF This area has been amended for COVID precaution.
+STUDENT PICK-UP & DROP OFF

 Drop-off and pick-up by parents/guardians is to be done in the parking lot.

 Drop-off-begins at 8:40am

 To keep traffic flowing smoothly enter the parking lot from the south, using the south driveway.
 Avoid turning off Goold to enter the south, this will create a bottleneck.
 When exiting, use the north drive to head north, turning left out of the [parking lot.
 You will need to circle the block if you need to go south.
 At the Goold intersection, turn RIGHT, again circling the block if needing to head west.
 This will allow everyone to move faster.